-In the Matter of the Protest of))) DOCKET NO. 1-224-836-096 Petitioner.)))
+In the Matter of the Protest of

+DOCKET NO. 1-230-668-800

+Petitioner.

 DECISION

-On July 14, 2022, the Property Tax Division (Property Tax) of the Idaho State Tax Commission (Tax Commission) issued an Intent to Deny Property Tax Reduction Benefit letter (Intent letter) to (Petitioner).
+On July 13, 2022, the Property Tax Division (Property Tax) of the Idaho State Tax Commission (Tax Commission) issued an Intent to Deny Property Tax Reduction Benefit letter (Intent letter) to (Petitioner).
 Petitioner objected to the Intent letter and Property Tax referred the matter to the Tax Commission's Appeals Unit (Appeals) for administrative review.
 Appeals sent Petitioner a letter informing her of the options available for redetermining a protested Intent letter.
-Petitioner, during an informal hearing, expressed that the denial of the property tax reduction benefit will cause a severe hardship on her.
+Petitioner and her representative during a telephone conversation expressed that she felt this was an extreme uphill battle and decided against having an informal hearing, but she implied the denial of the property tax reduction benefit will cause a severe hardship on her.
 The Tax Commission reviewed the case, and this is our final decision.
 We uphold the Intent letter for the following reasons.

-Petitioner filed an application for a property tax reduction benefit with Twin Falls county on March 1, 2022.
+Petitioner filed an application for a property tax reduction benefit with Minidoka county on February 22, 2022.
 Petitioner's application was forwarded to the Tax Commission for review and processing.
 The staff, following Idaho Code section 63-707(6), reviewed Petitioner's application and sent her a letter advising her of the intent to deny her application because of recent legislative changes.
-Petitioner protested the Intent letter, stating in part...
+Petitioner's representative protested the Intent letter, stating in part...